t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 Open your email that contains your assigned credentials and keep the browser page open for future reference

-1. Login to the Azure Portal http://portal.azure.com using your assigned credentials from your email
+1. Login to the Azure Portal http://portal.azure.com using your assigned credentials received at the beginning of the workshop
 2. From the Azure Portal, select `Virtual Machines` from the left-pane menu
 3. Verify the presence of the VM named 'OnPremSQL' and its status is 'running'.
 If it's not running, start it from the top menu
 4. This is the SQL VM you will use as the source database for the migration